Are you keen to visit one of Norway’s most beautiful natural phenomena?

 Glaciers in Svalbard

 Currently, around 60% of Svalbard’s surface is covered by glaciers.
-The largest glaciers are situated on Edgeøya, Barentsøya, and Nordaustlandet as the temperature there are traditionally lower than that of Spitsbergen.
+The largest glaciers are situated on Edgeøya, Barentsøya, and Nordaustlandet as the temperature there is traditionally lower than that of Spitsbergen.

 There are various types of glaciers found on Svalbard.
 The largest ones are ‘ice caps’ and the largest ice cap is Austfonna.
 It is one of the largest ice caps in the world.